 Congratulations on getting quotes from several contractors!
 You’ve taken the first step towards completing your project.
 While you’re evaluating the quotes you’ve received, keep in mind that they are estimates—and it’s wise to take more than just the price on the estimate into account.
-Here are a few tips and suggestions to help you evaluate your quote and choose the best contractor for the job whether you’re looking to replace or repair your roof, install solar, get a new HVAC or replace your windows.
+Here are a few tips and suggestions to help you evaluate your quote and choose the best contractor for the job whether you’re looking to replace or repair your roof, install solar, get a new HVAC system or get replacement windows.

 Materials and Scope of the Project

 Unless you and the contractors have discussed specific materials or other aspects of the project, the quotes may be fairly general.
 If you have not discussed specifics these quotes are reflections of the assumptions the contractor is making about your project.
 For example, if you requested a quote for a new roof and did not specify you wanted a tile roof, the contractor may provide a quote for a different material which would then be reflected in the price.
 However, if you have discussed specifics—including materials and design elements—make sure they are addressed in the quote.
 It’s a good idea to ask the contractors to include the price of materials, unless you will be purchasing them yourself.
 This ensures your quote is as accurate as possible and that you and your contractor start the project on the same page.

 While you’re reading the quote, double check that the contractor accounted for items other than building materials.
 Depending on the scope of the project, preparation and clean-up will be necessary—especially if it is a larger project or renovation.
 That’s why it’s important to make sure the quote addresses items such as refuse containers, a porta-potty for the crew, and all preparation and clean-up charges that will affect the cost of the project.
 A contractor that shows you these costs up front is serious about his or her work, and doesn’t want to burden you with any surprise costs at the end.